tndavaloz/terraform-provider-aws/website/docs/r/codepipeline.markdown

 * `name` - (Required) The action declaration's name.
 * `provider` - (Required) The provider of the service being called by the action.
 Valid providers are determined by the action category.
 For example, an action in the Deploy category type might have a provider of AWS CodeDeploy, which would be specified as CodeDeploy.
 * `version` - (Required) A string that identifies the action type.
-* `configuration` - (Optional) A Map of the action declaration's configuration.
-Find out more about configuring action configurations in the [Reference Pipeline Structure documentation](http://docs.aws.amazon.com/codepipeline/latest/userguide/reference-pipeline-structure.html#action-requirements).
+* `configuration` - (Optional) A map of the action declaration's configuration.
+Configurations options for action types and providers can be found in the [Pipeline Structure Reference](http://docs.aws.amazon.com/codepipeline/latest/userguide/reference-pipeline-structure.html#action-requirements) and [Action Structure Reference](https://docs.aws.amazon.com/codepipeline/latest/userguide/action-reference.html) documentation.
 * `input_artifacts` - (Optional) A list of artifact names to be worked on.
 * `output_artifacts` - (Optional) A list of artifact names to output.
 Output artifact names must be unique within a pipeline.
 * `role_arn` - (Optional) The ARN of the IAM service role that will perform the declared action.
 This is assumed through the roleArn for the pipeline.